Holomorphic Vector Field and Topological Sigma Model on CP^1 World Sheet: The Model in This Paper

 We introduce our base model (topological sigma model (A-model)).
 Lagrangian of the model is given as follows \cite{ref5}.

 Fields in the Lagrangian and covariant derivatives are the same as the ones introduced in Section 1.

 Original BRST-symmetry of this model is given in \cite{ref5}.

 where $\alpha$ is a fermionic parameter.
-In order to include potential terms induced from holomorphic tangent vector field $K$, we have to change the BRST-symmetry in the following way (we observed that this change is inevitable to extend BRST-symmery to the Lagrangian with potential terms).
+In order to include potential terms induced from a holomorphic tangent vector field $K$, we have to change the BRST-symmetry in the following way (we observed that this change is inevitable to extend BRST-symmetry to the Lagrangian with potential terms).